shanmukhipriya99/interview-prep/HLD/Design Gurus/Grokking System Design Fundamentals/05. Caching/Cue-Sum.md

 9. Why is `caching` important?
 10. What & Where to Cache?
 11. What is a `Cache Replacement Policy`?
 List some common ones.
+12. What is `Cache Invalidation`?
+List some `Cache Invalidation Strategies`.
+13. List some `Cache Invalidation Methods`.

 ### Summary